Manarom/JCAMPDXir.jl/README.md

 data = read_jdx_file(file_name) # to read the file, data.x - x-values, data.y - y values, data.headers - file headers
 # if it is known that all data rows (except the last one) has the same number of numbers, the following version is a liitle faster:
 data = read_jdx_file(file_name, fixed_columns_number=true)
-write_jdx_file(x,y,"MKM","TRANSMITTANCE") # to write x- and y- data vectors of the sama size
+write_jdx_file(x,y,"MKM","TRANSMITTANCE") # to write x - and y - data vectors of the sama size

 ```